Parry-97/aws-serverless-booking/README.md

 ## Error Handling in AWS

 > All file references with added error handling and details can be found in the related _lambda_ and _step_functions_ directory.

+## Asynchrounous Architecture with SNS

+> All file updated references with added notification logic and workflow orchestration details can be found in the _step_functions_ directory.